softlayer/githubio_source/content/reference/services/SoftLayer_Scale_Termination_Policy/_index.md

 ---
 title: "SoftLayer_Scale_Termination_Policy"
-description: "A policy for automatic removal of members from a group.
+description: "[DEPRECATED] A policy for automatic removal of members from a group.
 This policy determines which members are chosen first for removal.
 The values can be:

 * OLDEST - The oldest member is the next one removed.